CON-In-A-Box/CIAB-Portal/README.md

 There is a basic asset library engine included in CIAB to try to manage long-lasting but event or convention specific graphical assets.
 This asset manager is accessed in the `Administrator->Assets` menu option.

+There are important templates for the back end located in `api/src/Templates`.
+These Templates are meant to be as generic as possible in order to be used across events.
+But it is very possible to modify the language and format of the template for a given event.

 # First Steps

 For a step-by-step overview of process of getting a local instance of the project setup look at [FirstSetup.md](FirstSetup.md).